nassetti/bim-bim-beep/README.md

 * Initial Alert

-    Though the game is quite simple, it may not be immediately self explanatory unless one is familiar with Simon games.
+    * Though the game is quite simple, it may not be immediately self-explanatory unless one is familiar with Simon games.
 For this reason, an initial alert was added to       explain the basic instructions to the user and inform them how to find the further instructions button.

     <img src=readme-assets/initial-alert.png alt="Image of initial alert">

 * Tutorial Modal

-    Button which changes the visibility of a tutorial modal that explains the rules of the game.
+    * Button which changes the visibility of a tutorial modal that explains the rules of the game.

     <img src=readme-assets/instructions-modal.png alt="Image of instructions modal visible" width=80%>

 * Mute Button

-    A mute/unmute button was added to the top right corner of the game area so that users could toggle the sound generation of the game.
+    * A mute/unmute button was added to the top right corner of the game area so that users could toggle the sound generation of the game.
 Though sounds are useful in a       memory game as they interact with auditory memory, they are shrill and may cause some users discomfort.
 For this reason, the site has a simple button for users to       turn off this function.

     <img src=readme-assets/sound.png alt="Image of sound icon" width=50px height=50px>